Restoration and Extension of South African Citizenship Act, 1993

 The Restoration and Extension of South African Citizenship Act (Act No. 196 of 1993) was a naturalisation law passed at the end of the apartheid era in South Africa in 1993 and prior to first election in 1994.
-It restored South African citizenship rights to black South African's, lost after the creation of four independent "homelands" or Bantustans.
+It restored South African citizenship rights to black South Africans, lost after the creation of four independent "homelands" or Bantustans.

 Background

 This Act of Parliament restored South African citizenship to Black inhabitants of independent homelands of Transkei, Bophuthatswana, Venda, and Ciskei.
 These independent states where given self-government between 1972 and 1977 due to an Apartheid policy of forced removal of all black inhabitants out of what was planned to be, a "white South Africa", and into homelands belonging to one of ten possible Black racial groups.
 Around seven million people regained their citizenship and allowed them to vote in the first 1994 South African general election open to all races.

 Content of the Act

 The following is a brief description of the sections of the Restoration and Extension of South African Citizenship Act, 1993: